Sync Magic

 Email Automation Example

-The screen shot shows a Jira Automation Rule that automatically sends an email as soon as a webhook url is called.
+The screenshot above shows a Jira Automation Rule that automatically sends an email when a webhook is called.

-Therefore, copy the url and then paste it into the corresponding BPMN event as described below.
+To connect Flower with this rule, simply copy the webhook URL and paste it into the corresponding BPMN event in Flower.

 Fire a Flower Event Trigger

-To invoke a Jira Automation Rule enter the webhook Url here in the properties panel of the selected event:
+To invoke a Jira Automation Rule, enter the Webhook URL in the properties panel of the selected BPMN event:

 Intermediate Throw Events